vekatze/neut/book/src/hello-external-world.md

 # ↓ add the previous module to our `new-item`
 neut get some-name https://github.com/YOUR_NAME/YOUR_REPO_NAME/raw/main/archive/0-1.tar.zst

-# for convenience, you can try the following command:
+# for your convenience, you can try the following command:
 neut get some-name https://github.com/vekatze/neut-sample/raw/main/archive/0-1.tar.zst
 ```